carlwicker/weather-app/README.md

 You have complete freedom over how and how long you want to spend to deliver the following requirements:

-- The app can be accessed through a public URL.
+- The app can be accessed through a public URL. - DONE
-- On first load, the app should show the weather for a specific place.
+- On first load, the app should show the weather for a specific place. - DONE
-- Users can see accurate and relevant weather information based on their search.
+- Users can see accurate and relevant weather information based on their search. - DONE
-- Users are able to see relevant information displayed in different metrics.
+- Users are able to see relevant information displayed in different metrics. - DONE
 - Users are notified if there is no information returned from their search.

 ### Development